Support structures for people with disabilities

 Structures in France

-Authorized spaces per year
+Places authorized per year

-• Evaluate, pre-orientate, orient and train.
+• Assess, pre-orient, orient, and train.

 Main source of funding

-Financed by insurance funds from the Social Security health branch.
+Funded by insurance funds from the Social Security health branch.

 Professionals involved in care

-• Care support professionals (doctors).
+• Healthcare support professionals (doctors).

 Sector